charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

-if the input to a neuron is doubled, or multiplied by any number, the output of the neuron doubles, or is multiplied by the same number.
+if the input to a neuron is doubled, or multiplied by any number, the output of the neuron doubles, or is multiplied by that same number.
 Also,
 if we measure the outputs of a neuron for two inputs separately,